Is Bali Safe for Travelers?

 Solo travelers always need to take extra precautions.
 However, Bali’s low crime rates make it an excellent destination for solo travel and for meeting people easily.
 So, there’s no need to worry!

-When I first came to Bali by myself, I always felt safe and easily connected with other travelers in similar situations.
-Just take some basic precautions to ensure you are never an easy target for petty crime.
+I first came to Bali by myself, I always felt safe and easily connected with other travelers in similar situations.
+Just take some basic precautions to ensure you are never an easy target.

 Is Bali Safe For Solo Female Travelers?